aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/limit-precision-writing-geometries/_index.md

 };
 ```

-## Step 2: Set Output Path
+### Step 2: Set Output Path

-Designate the output path where the processed data will be saved.
+Specify where the resulting GeoJSON file will be saved.

 ```csharp
 var path = "Your Document Directory" + "LimitPrecisionWhenWritingGeometries_out.json";
 ```

-## Step 3: Create and Populate Geometry
+### Step 3: Create and Populate Geometry

-Instantiate a `VectorLayer` and construct the desired geometry, such as a point, with specified coordinates.
+Open a new `VectorLayer` with the options defined above, construct a `Point` geometry, and add it to the layer.

 ```csharp
 using (VectorLayer layer = VectorLayer.Create(path, Drivers.GeoJson, options))